 It’s a simple and effective solution to drive user engagement and position your brand as a company that listens to customers, commits to innovation and actively improves products.

-Most competitors charge per user or per team member, FeedBear instead offers flat pricing with unlimited team members and users, starting at $29/month for early stage startups.
+Most competitors charge per user or per team member, FeedBear instead offers flat pricing with unlimited team members and users at just $29/month!

 Roadmaps are also only one of FeedBear’s main 3 features.